-It is clear to me that the process of exploring this tension so far has been an educational one and has had an impact on my learning and my practice.
-'Self-study is important not only for what it shows about the self but because of its potential to reveal knowledge of the educational landscape' (Clandinin and Connelly, 2004, p.597)
+It is clear to me that the process of exploring this tension so far has been an educational one and has had an impact on my learning and my practice: 'Self-study is important not only for what it shows about the self but because of its potential to reveal knowledge of the educational landscape' (Clandinin and Connelly, 2004, p.597)

-I consider my writing to be a contribution to self-study research (Tidwell, Heston and Fitzgerald, 2009) not least because the more I have considered and discussed this question the more wide ranging my thoughts have been and have spilled over into a subsequent enquiry into learning environments.
+I consider this piece of writing to be a contribution to self-study research (Tidwell, Heston and Fitzgerald, 2009) not least because the more I have considered and discussed this question the more wide ranging my thoughts have been and have spilled over into the submission mentioned above.
 I have at the same time referred back on a regular basis to my Conversation Café colleagues to check that what I am describing is understandable and relevant.
-My working standard of judgement is George Orwell who said: